base/base/crates/op-succinct/zkvm-host/CYCLE_COUNT.md

 ```

 ## Misc
-- The SP1 executor degrades in performance after 2-3B cycles.
 - For large enough block ranges, the RISC-V SP1 program will surpass the SP1 memory limit.
+Recommended limit is 20-30 blocks.
 - Your L2 node must have been synced for the blocks in the range you are proving.
    - OP Sepolia Node: Synced from block 15800000 onwards.
    - OP Mainnet Node: Synced from block 122940000 onwards.